tethysplatform/tethys/docs/tutorials/thredds/visualize_leaflet.rst

         $('#style').trigger('change');
     };

-5. Add Time-Dimension Plugin to Leaflet Map
+6. Add Time-Dimension Plugin to Leaflet Map
 ===========================================

+Many of the datasets hosted on THREDDS servers have time as a dimension.
+In this step you will add the Time-Dimension plugin to the Leaflet map so that it can visualize data with the time dimension.
+The plugin adds a time slider control to the map and provides a way to load and visualize WMS layers with a time dimension.

-1. Add the `Time-Dimension <https://github.com/socib/Leaflet.TimeDimension>`_ Leaflet plugin libraries to :file:`templates/thredds_tutorial/home.html`:
+1. Include the `Time-Dimension <https://github.com/socib/Leaflet.TimeDimension>`_ Leaflet plugin libraries to :file:`templates/thredds_tutorial/home.html`:

 .. code-block:: html+django